tiffanykitch/cooking-assistant-app/README.md

 # Sous Chef Agent

 A modern, AI-powered sous chef assistant that helps you cook, learn, and get expert tips in the kitchen.
-Built with a minimalist, fashion-inspired UI (inspired by Zara.com), this app combines a Vite + React frontend with an Express + OpenAI backend.
+This app combines a Vite + React frontend with an Express + OpenAI backend.

 ---